The Stage is set for a three man showdown…

-Playing games with Michael Caine and Lawrence Olivier, as a man confronts the man who wants to marry his wife.
+Playing games with Caine and Olivier, as a man confronts the man who wants to marry his wife.

 Hands up if you used to groan at those TV Eastenders (1985-) specials with only a few characters – that you didn’t give a crap about – in the show.
 I’ll admit it, I did making it the number one reason to miss that particular Sunday omnibus.
 Yawn.
 Or without a hint of Nicholas Sparks in space, that Gravity (2013) film where Sandra